ArjaanBuijk/FullstackND-Places/README.md

-## Usage
+# Usage

-The neighborhood page can be found in: **static/index.html**
+The neighborhood page can be found in: static/index.html

-Just open it up, and all should be self explanatory.
+Just open it up in your browser, and all should be self explanatory.

+# Deployed on Heroku

+The application is also deployed on https://flask-catalog.herokuapp.com.